What Shade of Window Tint Should You Use?

-Nearly every one of our customers ask us what shade of window tint is right for their vehicle.
-Although we cannot select the shade of window tint for you, we would be more than happy to help you make the right decision for your vehicle and your needs.
+Nearly every one of our customers asks us what shade of window tint is right for their vehicle.
+Although we cannot select the shade of window tint for you, we would be happy to help you make the right decision for your vehicle and needs.

-You have a number of choices when it comes to choosing a shade of window tint.
-We keep 70%, 35%, 20%, 18%, and 5% tint in stock at all times.
+You have several choices when choosing a shade of window tint.
+We keep 70%, 35%, 20%, 18%, and 5% tints in stock at all times.
 If you are interested in a different shade, give us a call.

 How does window tint work?

 Window tint works by reflecting, absorbing, and transmitting light from the sun.
-When choosing a shade, you will notice that they are designated by a percentage.
-This percentage represents the amount of light that will pass through the film and into your vehicle.
-So, a 70% share of window tint blocks 30% of the light that we see.
+When choosing a shade, you will notice that a percentage designates them.
+This percentage represents the light passing through the film and into your vehicle.
+So, a 70% share of window tint blocks 30% of the light we see.

 Choosing a Shade of Window Tint

 You must take the time to consider different tint shades before making your final decision: